 Laid down in 1953 at Tacoma Boatbuilding in Tacoma, Washington, the motor vessel LISERON was one of seven Adjutant-class motor minesweepers constructed for the French Navy under the auspices of the U.S. Navy’s Military Defense Assistance Pact.
-She was completed on June 23, 1954 as USS AMS-98, an enlarged and modernized evolution of the earlier YMS-type minesweepers developed during
+She was completed on June 23, 1954 as USS AMS-98, an enlarged and modernized evolution of the earlier YMS-type minesweepers developed during World War II.

 Above: Photo by Marius Bar, Toulon, France